hazelcast/hazelcast-simulator/docs/TESTS.md

 bar.threadCount=1

 ```
-This is useful if you want to run multiple tests sequentially, or tests in parallel using 'coordinator --parallel' option.
+This is useful if you want to run multiple tests sequentially, or tests in parallel using the 'coordinator --parallel'
+option.